Security clouds speedy Libya oil recovery

 “The (Libyan) oil companies give them a salary so they don’t (see the) need to join the army.
 This is a problem for us,” Hamed El-Shalwe, director of international cooperation at the ministry of defence said.
 “It takes time to do this.”

-Though Libyan officials are skeptical insecurity could halt production, continued bouts of violence are deterring foreign firms from bringing back all their expatriates on the ground.
+Though Libyan officials are sceptical insecurity could halt production, continued bouts of violence are deterring foreign firms from bringing back all their expatriates on the ground.

 Libya needs foreign investment and expertise to increase oil and gas production.
 Those with major concessions were the first back, looking to secure existing contracts.
 Others send minimal staff to re-open offices and build relationships.